rhd-gitops-example/deployment-pipelines/Example.md

  EOF
  ```
  * Configure Service Account admin policy

+We need to allow `demo-sa` to run as root in container.
+This blog may help your understanding on Security Context Constraints.
+[Understanding Service Accounts and SCCs](https://blog.openshift.com/understanding-service-accounts-sccs/).
+We also need to bind`Edit`Role to `demo-sa`.
+The second command below is another way to perform RoleBinding.
+See [Managing Role-based Access Control (RBAC)](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_rbac.html)

+Run the following commands setup additional security polcies for `demo-sa`.
  ```shell
 oc adm policy add-scc-to-user privileged -z demo-sa oc adm policy add-role-to-user edit -z demo-sa
 ```

 * Create Role Bindings for Service Accounts in `dev` and `stage` projects

+The following commnds bind `admin` Role to `demo-sa` in dev-environment and stage-environment projects.

 ```shell